sieste/doit/README.md

 **A Note on Nonnegative DoIt Approximation**, Joseph, 2012, Technometrics, [10.1080/00401706.2012.759154](http://dx.doi.org/10.1080/00401706.2012.759154)

 ## Todo

-- test that `doit_marginal()` behaves as expected with different settings for `theta_eval`
 - add @seealso tags
-- add links to roxygen blocks (had/r-pkgs/man)
+- add links to mentioned functions in roxygen blocks (had/r-pkgs/man)
-- add example data
 - add argument `near` to specify starting point in `doit_propose_new`
-- make `GGfun` more efficient by accounting for symmetry
 - in `doit_fit` and `doit_update` check for duplicate design points
 - improve efficiency of `doit_estimate_w`
+- make `GGfun` more efficient by accounting for symmetry
+- test that `doit_marginal()` behaves as expected with different settings for `theta_eval`